CloudElementsOpenLabs/formulas/HowToUseBulkWithinAFormula/README.md

     If you are interested in Example 2, please replace `BulkStep2.json` referenced below with [BulkStep2DocsHub.json](BulkStep2DocsHub.json).
 This formula template is setup to work with Google Drive.
 If you are working with a different docs hub element, you will need to make adjustments based on the provider's requirements (e.g. path, file name, etc).
 Please note that the folder and filename are both configured in the step `generateMetadata`--adjust as needed for your use case.
 2. For these formulas to work, you must use a VDR!
 You must be able to call GET `/NameOfVDR`, copy a payload that gets returned, and then call POST `/NameOfVDR` to the other endpoint.
 Included are some example transformations as well as instructions for how to use them.
+3. The sample VDR in this repo was built using the VDR Engine V2.
+However, it **is** backwards compatible with the VDR Engine V1, so it does not matter which version you are running in your organization.
+If you'd like to check, you can follow the instructions [here](https://docs.cloud-elements.com/home/introducing-v2-engine-feff13e-introducing-v2-engine) underneath `Determining your Current Engine`.

 ## Options for Importing Resources:
 You have two options for importing your resources.
 You can either import using the UI or the doctor (Cloud Element's cli tool).
 Follow the instructions below for the method you prefer, then move on to [Configure Your Bulk Formula](#configure-your-bulk-formula).